Home/ Types of Cell Separation / Induced Pluripotent Stem Cells and iPSC Derived T ...

 Induced pluripotent stem cell differentiation brings similar promise to immunobiology and immunotherapy.
 One area of interest involves differentiating iPSC to T cells to study the behavior of T cells in vitro as well as develop patient-specific treatment applications.

-To perform an iPSC T cell differentiation protocol in a lab, researchers must obtain a sample of mature T cells from a patient, and acquiring T cells from a blood sample requires performing cell sorting, cell separation, or cell isolation procedures.
+To perform an iPSC T cell differentiation protocol in a lab, researchers must obtain a sample of mature T cells from a patient, and acquiring T cells from a blood sample requires performing cell sorting, cell separation, cell isolation procedures or human t cell isolation

 Traditional methods for cell sorting involve subjecting samples to intense mechanical, magnetic, or radiative environments, which pose risks to the health of the T cells in the sample.
 Furthermore, cell separation protocols like Fluorescence-Activated Cell Sorting or Magnetic Activated Cell Sorting typically involve expensive equipment that can require specialized training to operate.